Tiurabe/SD-Hub-Old/README.md

 # SD-Hub

-Currently, this is meant for private usage.
+This is meant for private usage, move along!

-Under rewrite.